 As further explained in Note 20, the Company may be liable for any shortfall of the Deposit Administration Pension Plan.
 The company has committed itself to the settlement of all employee Pension liabilities, in the absence of Pension fund assets to meet employee obligation on retirement.
 All Pension Fund obligations settled by Montserrat Utilities Limited will remain an obligation of the Fund, and should be settled if and when the Fund has the financial resources so to do.

 c.
 Pending Litigation

 A claim was filed for damages against the company for unfair dismissal by a former employee of the company.
-The claim was heard by the Labour Tribunal in April and May of 2013; the decision is still pending.
+The Labour Tribunal heard the claim in April and May of 2013.

 20. Taxation